tlswg/draft-ietf-tls-external-psk-importer/draft-ietf-tls-external-psk-importer.md

 TLS_AES_128_GCM_SHA256 and TLS_CHACHA20_POLY1305_SHA256 are supported, only one derived key is necessary.

-EPSKs may be imported before the start of a connection if the target KDFs, protocols, and context string(s) are known a priori.
-EPSKs may also be imported for early data use if they are bound to protocol settings and configurations that would otherwise be required for early data with normal (ticket-based PSK) resumption.
-Minimally, that means ALPN, QUIC transport parameters (if used for QUIC), etc., must be provisioned alongside these EPSKs.
+EPSKs MAY be imported before the start of a connection if the target KDFs, protocols, and context string(s) are known a priori.
+EPSKs MAY also be imported for early data use if they are bound to protocol settings and configurations that would otherwise be required for early data with normal (ticket-based PSK) resumption.
+Minimally, that means Application-Layer Protocol Negotiation {{?RFC7301}}, QUIC transport parameters (if used for QUIC), and any other relevant parameters that are negotiated for early data MUST be provisioned alongside these EPSKs.

 ## Binder Key Derivation